 Every one of us consume Coca-Cola products.
 Such has been the expansion of their services across the globe.
 Coca-Cola is a multinational company and it takes pride in being the market leader in the beverage and refreshments category.
 For any company to succeed at the global level, it takes a lot of investment and hard work.
 None can succeed overnight even at the micro-level.
 The market is dynamic and changes drastically.
 One drastic change in the market has been the use of technology by companies.

 In the 21st century, it has become almost impossible for anyone to survive without being a user of technology.
 There are many advancements in the field of technology that have taken it to a whole other level.
-The introduction of Artificial Intelligence, the use of IoT, Big Data, Machine Learning, NLP, and other such tools has made everything easier.
+The introduction of Artificial Intelligence, the Internet of Things (IoT), Big Data, Machine Learning, NLP, and other such tools has made everything easier.
 It has also fuelled the competition in the market.

 So, in this blog, we will cover the story of the Coca-Cola company and how they have leveraged technology to stand at the top.
 We will discuss the role of machine learning and data analytics and AI in the success of Coca-Cola.
 To begin with, we will scratch some history of the beverage company and some interesting points about Coca-Cola.